-UStream alternative platforms: Livestream, JWplayer, and DaCast
+UStream alternative platforms: Livestream, JWplayer, and Dacast

-Soeviewed the pros and cons of Ustream itself.
+So viewed the pros and cons of Ustream itself.
 Let’s take a look a some of the Ustream alternative platforms.

 Livestream is an online video platform originally launched as Mogulus in 2007.
 Based in New York, Livestream integrates basic OVP offerings with hardware such as cameras and encoders.
 Their service includes live streaming, video-on-demand, auto-recording of live streams, and so on.

 The best part of the Livestream service is their hardware and software integration.
 However, compared to other offerings on the market, this service is somewhat expensive.
-Livestream formerly offered a free ad-supported service, which it ended in 2016.
+Livestream formerly offered a free ad-supported service, which ended in 2016.
 In 2017, IAC subsidiary Vimeo acquired Livestream.
 Since then, Livestream has eliminated it’s more basic plan in favor of two more costly options.

 Livestream’s Premium plan starts at $75 per month when billed annually ($199 per month billed monthly).
 This includes ad-free live streaming with auto-archiving and studio software included.
-However, many features that are often necessary for professional live streaming, such as white-label design, password protection and referrer restrictions, are only available at their Enterprise Plan level.
+However, many features that are often necessary for professional live streaming, such as white-label design, password protection, and referrer restrictions, are only available at their Enterprise Plan level.